dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/snowflake-privatelink.md

 ```

-AWS private internal stages are not not currently supported.

 ## Configuring Network Policies
 If your organization uses [Snowflake Network Policies](https://docs.snowflake.com/en/user-guide/network-policies) to restrict access to your Snowflake account, you will need to add a network rule for dbt Cloud.